Oxy at the UN

 Students live in shared double rooms at the 92Y on the upper east side, 3 blocks from Central Park and near local transportation.

 The cost of the program is Occidental tuition and shared double room.
-Occidental Health Insurance is mandatory.
-In Fall 2012, this was $25,840.
+In Fall 2015, this was $28,592.
 Students are responsible for paying their own meals and local transportation.
+Occidental Health Insurance is mandatory for international students.
+All other students must use your family's insurance or a personal plan only if it covers you in New York.

 Established in 1945, the United Nations continues to deal with the new and ongoing challenges of security and development in the 21st-century context of globalization and unprecedented technological change.
 While some of the world's population has benefitted from these transformations, parts of the developing world continue to lag behind.
 The search for ways to narrow this gap is at the heart of the work of the United Nations as students arrive here each fall.